OCA/website/website_snippet_contact_form/README.rst

 You can enable or disable uploading files.

-This snippet catchs validations errors from server, if there is any server-side validation error, the user will see a friendly error page with an option to go back.
+This snippet catches validations errors from server, if there is any server-side validation error, the user will see a friendly error page with an option to go back.